rbuckton/graphmodel/docs/graphCategory.md

 /**
  * Graph catagories are used to categorize graph objects such as nodes or links.
  */
-export declare class GraphCategory {
+export declare class GraphCategory extends GraphMetadataContainer {
     private constructor();
     /**
      * Gets the unique id of the category.